AhsanAyaz/workshop-p2p-with-firebase-and-gemini/README.md

 4. **Update your about page** with the live URL using this prompt:

 ```

-TASK: Update the about.html file with the deployment URL.
+TASK: Update the `/about` page code with the deployment URL.

 REQUIREMENTS:

-1. Find all placeholder references to [DEPLOYMENT_URL] in about.html
+1. Find all placeholder references to [DEPLOYMENT_URL] in the about page code

 2. Replace with the actual deployment URL: [paste your URL here]
 3. Update both:
    - The meta tag: <meta name="project-demo-url" content="[YOUR_URL]">